 (1) The first research goal was to investigate whether HR measures assessed by wrist-based fitness trackers are a suitable and effective method for mapping teachers’ HR over the course of a five-phase lab study, including the time before, during, and after a potentially stressful micro-teaching unit.
 Five representative 10-minute intervals were selected from these five phases (see section ## Measures for a more detailed description of the intervals), which were used as the basis for the data analysis: pre-teaching interval (I1), teaching interval (I2), post-teaching interval (I3), interview interval (I4), end interval (I5).

-First, regarding the overall HR trend during the entire course of the study, we assumed the highest HR level in the (1) teaching intervaland lower levels in all other intervals , because the level of arousal should be highest while teaching (**Hypothesis 1a**).
+First, regarding the overall HR trend during the entire course of the study, we assumed the highest HR level in the teaching interval (I2) and lower levels in all other intervals (**Hypothesis 1a**).
 In addition, we examined whether z-standardization of the participants’ mean HR could serve as a useful method to account for individual differences in baseline HR.
 We expected to observe the same trends in both standardized and non-standardized mean HR values.

 Second, we selected five corresponding intervals with a length of ten minutes from each of the five phases and examined the levels of and the changes in HR during these intervals.
 We presumed the highest HR levels in the micro-teaching unit.
 Regarding HR changes, we expected an increase in the initial phase and a decrease in the following phases.